ankitects/anki-manual/src/background.md

 on many platforms, so struggling students and teachers with budgetary constraints are not left out.
 Anki is open source, with an already flourishing library of add-ons contributed by end-users.
-It is multi-platform, running on Windows, Mac OS X, Linux/FreeBSD, and some mobile devices.
+It is multi-platform, running on Windows, macOS, Linux/FreeBSD, and some mobile devices.
 And it is considerably easier to use than SuperMemo.

 Anki's spaced repetition system is based on an older version of the